treeverse/lakeFS/docs/reference/remote-authenticator.md

 });
 ```

-Assuming you'd be running this service on the sub-domain `idp.example.com`, you're corresponding lakeFS configuration would look like this:
+To run this service on the sub-domain `idp.example.com`, use a lakeFS configuration that looks like this:

 ```yaml
 auth: